 - nacho chips

-- red onions (chopped or lightly pickled in lime juice)
+- red onions (finely chopped or lightly pickled in lime juice)

 - jalapeno peppers (fresh or pickled)

-Add the tomatoes, beans, chopped pineapple and chipotle (and sauce) into slow cooker and set it on low. (or a heavy pot on the stove set to low)
+- Add the tomatoes into slow cooker and set it on low.

-Add in the garlic, cumin, cocoa powder, tomato paste and gochujang paste and toast it for approximately 3 minutes.
-It should look goopy
+- Add in the garlic, cumin, cocoa powder, tomato paste and gochujang paste and toast it for approximately 3 minutes.
+It should look thick and goopy

-- 1 can of chiptole with adobo sauce is quite spicy.
-If you don't like heat, use half the can.
+- 1 full can of chiptole with adobo sauce (187ml) is quite spicy.
+If you don’t like heat or spicy foods, use 1/3 to 1/2 the can but if you handle the heat, I highly recommend using the full can.
+It will give the chili a smokier flavor.

-- Highly recommend serving with a side of sour cream
+- Highly recommend serving with a side of full fat sour cream, grated cheddar cheese and finely chopped green onions.

 - Goes fantastic as a dip with nacho chips

-- Add the salt and sweetners at the very end when the chili has finished cooking after all the flavours has melded.
+- Add the salt and sweeteners at the very end when the chili has finished cooking after all the flavours has melded so you can adjust the saltiness and sweetness at the very end